-You can safely generate random nonces by calling :class:~nacl.utils.random(SecretBox.NONCE_SIZE).
+You can safely generate random nonces by calling random() with SecretBox.NONCE_SIZE.

 Reference

 class nacl.secret.SecretBox (key, encoder)

 The SecretBox class encrypts and decrypts messages using the given secret key.

 The ciphertexts generated by Secretbox include a 16 byte authenticator which is checked as part of the decryption.
 An invalid authenticator will cause the decrypt function to raise an exception.
 The authenticator is not a signature.
 Once you've decrypted the message you've demonstrated the ability to create arbitrary valid message, so messages you send are repudiable.
 For non-repudiable messages, sign them after encryption.